drapergem/draper/Readme.markdown

 ## Contributors

-Draper was concieved by Jeff Casimir and heavily refined by Steve Klabnik and a great community of open source contributors.
+Draper was conceived by Jeff Casimir and heavily refined by Steve Klabnik and a great community of open source contributors.

 ### Core Team